 These Irish-made pieces by talented jewellery makers will add a statement to your summer outfits

 Have you got a jewellery business based in Ireland?
 Be sure to enter the Irish Made Awards now!
-Deadline is now extended until midnight on Tuesday June 15th.
+Deadline is 31 May 2022.
 For details on how to enter, see the Awards page, and FAQs here.

-Meet some the past jewellery winners and runners-up in the Irish Made Awards:
+Meet some of the past Jewellery winners and runners-up in the Irish Made Awards:

 Chupi: Our 2017 jewellery Irish Made Awards winner was Chupi, who design and meticulously craft jewellery with love in Ireland.
 Their mission is to create timeless heirlooms made with sustainable, solid gold and precious gemstones that last forever.
 Treat yourself and get this dreamy, polished gold ring.